-A) The collection method is to be a grab sample for all measurements except for flow, which is to be an estimation.
+A) The collection method is to be a grab sample for all measurements except for flow, which can be an estimation.

-B) The sampling frequency for all measurements except WET measurements is to be two samples collected per calendar month, collected at least seven days apart.
-The sampling frequency for WET measurements is to be once per calendar quarter.
+B) The sampling frequency for all measurements except WET and PCB measurements is to be two samples collected per calendar month, collected at least seven days apart.
+If applicable, the sampling frequency for WET measurements is to be once per calendar quarter; and the sampling frequency for PCB measurements is to be one dry season and one wet season